-POST-BACCALAUREATE STUDENTS: UNDECLARED
+POST BACCALAUREATE STUDENTS: UNDECLARED MAJOR

-Students admitted to post-baccalaureate standing at the college may enroll in Phase I courses but must meet the GMAT score requirement for classified standing in the MBA program before registering for any Phase II courses.
+Students admitted to post-baccalaureate standing at the University may enroll in no more than 12 units of Phase I courses.
+Such students must meet the GMAT score requirement for classified standing in the MBA program before registering for any additional MBA courses.